wp-plugins/clicky/readme.txt

 * Stores comments as an action using the getClicky [internal data logging API](https://secure.getclicky.com/help/customization/manual#internal).
 This requires a [pro account](http://getclicky.com/145844) to work.
 * Option to track posts &amp; pages as goals and assign a revenue to that page or post.
 * An overview of your site's statistics on your dashboard.
+* Easily add outbound link pattern matching for affiliate links etc.
+* Adds a small stats indicator of visitors in the last 48 to the WordPress toolbar.

 Read the authors [review of Clicky Analytics](http://yoast.com/clicky-analytics-review/) if you want to see a bit more of the cool integration this plugin provides.